KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 - [AnkiDroid document on the Anki schema](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure)
 - [Comments on the Anki database](https://www.natemeyvis.com/on-ankis-database.html)

-It may be a good idea to read the appendix at the end, which explains using `sqlite3` to inspect SQLite databases, before the rest of the page.
+If you're interested in these notes, it may be a good idea to begin with the appendix at the end, which explains using `sqlite3` to inspect SQLite databases.

 # Introduction